 When practiced with correct intention- with a spirit of curiosity, love, humility, and a hope to be an instrument of grace- the physical practice allows us to be more mindful, present, and compassionately engaged with ourselves and others in our community.

 Yoga practice could also include any number of sadhanas, from kriyas that come from the Hatha yoga tradition to purify the body, to devotional Sanskrit chanting, to japa meditation, to pranayama, to reading and studying yogic texts.
 I have done all of these practices at various times, and they have helped to still my mind and to help me feel grounded and focused, less swayed by external circumstances.

-Once I was visiting a friend and her family and was going to teach an asana practice to her, and her parents were considering joining in.
-When we were about to start, her father, a scholar of yoga philosophy, came into the room wearing his work clothes, and my friend commented to him that he must not be planning to practice yoga since he was not wearing yoga clothes.
+Once I was visiting a friend and had agreed to teach a yoga class for her and her family.
+When we were about to start, her father, a scholar of yoga philosophy, came into the room wearing his work clothes, My friend commented that he must not be planning to practice yoga since he was not wearing yoga clothes.
 And her father gestured to the suit he was wearing, smiled, and said, “Maybe these are my yoga clothes.”

 The point was well-taken.
-Yoga practice is not just a physical practice, and not just something that just happens in our solitary moments, when we are engaged in focused, dedicated spiritual practice, though being firmly established in a consistent practice of that nature is very important for most of us seeking to understand and reach a state of yoga.
+Yoga practice is not just a physical practice, and not just something that just happens in our solitary moments, when we are engaged in focused, dedicated spiritual practice.
 Yoga practice is something that we ideally do throughout our entire day, in all our interactions.

-Yoga, to me, in the broader sense, is living life as an elaborate vinyasa, or mindful, ritualistic coordination of movement and breath, with every thought and action imbued with correct intention and sincere effort to stand in being with divinity.
+Yoga, to me, is living life as an elaborate vinyasa, or mindful, ritualistic coordination of movement and breath, with every thought and action imbued with correct intention and sincere effort to stand in being with divinity.